 Coronavirus: St Patrick’s Day parades cancelled and €2bn aid package unveiled

-Global stock markets plunge and Ireland’s Six Nations match against France postponed
+Global stocks markets plunge and Ireland’s Six Nations match against France postponed

 Dublin’s St Patrick’s Day Parade, which is attended by hundreds of thousands of people is set to be cancelled this year in a bid to curb the spread of coronavirus.
 Photograph: Brenda Fitzsimons/The Irish Times

-Taoiseach Leo Varadkar, right, and chief medical officer Dr Tony Holohan at Government Buildings on Friday.
-Photograph: Brian Lawless/PA Wire

-The Government has agreed an aid package of €2 billion to deal with the public health and economic impact of the coronavirus.
+The Government has agreed an aid package of at least €2 billion to deal with the public health and economic impact of the coronavirus and it has also moved to cancel all St Patrick’s Day Parades in the State cancelled in a bid to curb the spread of the virus.

-The decision was made following a meeting of the Cabinet sub-committee on coronavirus on Monday where it was also decided that all St Patrick’s Day Parades in Ireland should be cancelled in a bid to curb the spread of the coronavirus.
+The decisions were made following a meeting of the new Cabinet sub-committee on Covid-19 and followed advice from the National Public Health Emergency Team.

-Some sources suggested the Government's package could be as high as €3bn, but others said it would not be as high.

 There are 21 confirmed cases of coronavirus in the State but Minister for Health Simon Harris said the outbreak here will become “very serious”, adding there was a moderate to high risk it could follow the progression of the outbreak in other European nations.